rdeniel/lutece-dev-plugin-pluginwizard/README.md

 All the files needed to implement CRUD functionalities on defined business classes.
 The files include :

 * The Project Object Model( i.e. [pom.xml](http://maven.apache.org/guides/introduction/introduction-to-the-pom.html) )
-* The Java classes
+* The Java or Kotlin classes
 * The Spring framework context file
 * The sql file needed by the plugin
 * The Jsp files needed by Front and Back Office
-* Html templates needed by the view layer
+* Html templates needed by the view layer compatible with the chosen lutece core version
 * The properties files
 * The plugin xml definition needed by the Lutece core
 * Basic XSL for defined portlets